-Report: Seahawks sign WR Tyler Lockett to a three-year extension
+Seahawks sign WR Tyler Lockett to a three-year extension

 Lockett becomes the second potential free agent following the 2018 season who has been re-signed by Seattle this summer, the other being left tackle Duane Brown, who also signed for three more years.

-Seattle last offseason didn’t extend receiver Paul Richardson, a 2014 second-round pick who ultimately signed a five-year deal worth up to $40 million with Washington.
+Seattle last offseason didn’t extend receiver Paul Richardson, a 2014 second-round pick who ultimately signed a five-year deal worth up to $40 million with Washington with $16 million guaranteed meaning Lockett got a shorter deal but a higher average per year at $10.6 million and more guarantee than Richardson.

-Re-signing Lockett assures the team keeps a valuable offensive piece in the fold.
 Lockett has 137 receptions in three NFL seasons playing all but one regular season game in that time.

 He suffered a broken right tibia and fibula in a game against the Cardinals in 2016 but recovered to play in all 16 games last season with 45 receptions for 555 yards and two touchdowns.